best-practice-and-impact/govcookiecutter/{{ cookiecutter.repo_name }}/docs/contributor_guide/pre_commit_hooks.md

 - Checking for secrets being committed accidentally — see [here](#definition-of-a-secret-according-to-detect-secrets) for the definition of a "secret";
 - Checking for any large files (over 5 MB) being committed; and
-- Cleaning Jupyter notebooks, which means removing all outputs and execution counts.
+- Cleaning Jupyter notebooks, which means removing all outputs, execution counts, Python kernels, and, for Google Colaboratory (Colab), stripping out user information.

 We have configured `pre-commit` to run automatically on _every commit_.
 By running on each commit, we ensure that `pre-commit` will be able to detect all contraventions and keep our repository in a healthy state.